Differentiation of Linear Optical Circuits: Linear optical diagrams

-where the second equality with $n = \mathtt{sum}(I + X)$ follows from a simple property of permanents: for any $n \times n$ matrix $X$ and complex number $z$, it holds that $\mathtt{Perm}(z X) = z^n \, \mathtt{Perm}(X)$. \end{proof} The consequence of this result is that we can simulate any QPath diagram using a unitary circuit.
-When the underlying matrix is a contraction $\norm{A} \leq 1$, we may directly compute the amplitudes (\ref{eq-amplitudes}) from the amplitudes of a unitary circuit.
-If instead $\norm{A} \geq 1$, the corresponding operator $\mathcal{A}$ is unbounded and we need to normalise the amplitudes by a factor of $\norm{A}^n$ where $n$ is the number of input photons.
+When the underlying matrix is a contraction, $\norm{A} \leq 1$, we may directly extend $A$ to a unitary on $2m$ modes.
+If instead $\norm{A} \geq 1$, the operator is unbounded and we need to normalise the amplitudes by a factor of $\norm{A}^n$ where $n$ is the number of input photons.
+In Appendix \ref{app:dil_num_op}, we give an example showing how to simulate the number operator with a heralded linear optical circuit.

-\psection{Computing expectation values by sampling} Experimental setups based on a linear optical circuit $U$ with single photon sources and number resolving detectors allow to compute the following quantities by sampling.

-We consider the problem of evaluating the expectation values of observables from these probabilities.
-We restrict our attention to \emph{normal observables}, i.e. observables on the Fock space $\mathcal{Q} : \mathcal{H}_m \to \mathcal{H}_m$ induced by a normal matrix $Q: m \to m$.
-Our results extend to observables $\mathcal{Q}$ defined as normal QPath diagrams, with the symmetric creations and annihilations.
-These satisfy the spectral theorem.

-\begin{proposition}[Spectral theorem] Any normal matrix $Q: m \to m$ is unitarily diagonalisable, i.e. there exists a unitary $U$ and a complex diagonal matrix $D$ such that: